technofocus-pte/iammsentraprv/Lab 4 – Global Secure Access/Lab 4 – Global Secure Access - Copy.md

 Exercise 4 in lab 1 to be able to use the authenticator app on your phone.

-# Big code with problem in next line 2 tabs then code
-        Big code
-        Big code

 ## Exercise 1 – Prerequisites

 ### Task 1 – Register your VM with Microsoft Entra ID